-However, some of these signs and symptoms can be caused by underlying factors other than low testosterone, including medication side effects, thyroid problems, depression and excessive alcohol use.
-There are also conditions, such as obstructive sleep apnea, that might affect testosterone levels.
+Some of these signs and symptoms can be caused by underlying factors other than low testosterone, including medication side effects, thyroid problems, depression and excessive alcohol use.
+There also are conditions such as obstructive sleep apnea that might affect testosterone levels.
 Once these conditions are identified and treated, testosterone typically will return to a normal level.

 Feeling your best

 If you are experiencing signs and symptoms that might be the result of a low testosterone level, consult your doctor.
 He or she can evaluate possible causes for the way you feel and explain treatment options.

 You can't boost your natural testosterone production, but these steps might help: